balazssimon/meta-cs/README.md

 * creating user friendly template-based code generators
 * generating syntax highlighters for Visual Studio

-# Installation instructions for users of the v0.4-alpha release
+# Installation instructions for users

 These are the installation instructions if you would like to use the MetaDslx framework for creating your own DSLs.
 For an example DSL see the [SOAL language](https://github.com/balazssimon/soal-cs).